himanshu-matharu/VHS-Calculator/README.md

 ## App Store link
 The app is under review on Apple AppStore Connect and will be available soon.

+## Android Version
+The Android version of the app is available <a href="https://github.com/himanshu-matharu/VHS-Calculator-Android">here</a>.

 # Description
 Retro Casio themed beautiful calculator app.